 Study Abroad

-The German Studies Section at the College of William and Mary strongly recommends that students study in a German -peaking country for a summer, a semester, or a full year.
+The German Studies Program at the William & Mary strongly recommends that students study in a German -speaking country for a summer, a semester, or a full year.
 Study abroad in a German-speaking country is typically arranged in one of three ways:

-- Through a W&M program (summer study abroad in Potsdam; semester or year abroad at the Universität Münster)
+- Through a W&M program semester or year abroad at the Universität Münster

 - Through a program administered by another American university